dz1dz1on/fun-with-playwright/Scenarios.md

 `Expect:` On E2E side we should check that lets say first Element now is last.
 First should be 1

-## 4. Drag and drop one folder to another to nest him inside.[x]
-(I don't know how much imporant it is but I think most of users are using it because it is convenient )
+## 4. Drag and drop one folder to another to nest him inside[x] (I don't know how much imporant it is but I think most of users are using it because it is convenient )

 - Log in as user
 - Move to "https://account.proton.me/u/3/mail/folders-labels" url